rackerlabs/stackslurp/README.md

 $ slurp
 ```

-However, it only runs once and only looks at 10 hours prior.
+However, it only runs once and only looks at a week prior.

-Eventually this needs to keep track of the time of the last question it saw and query back to that as its `since`.